 When dogs get spooked by the sounds of fireworks, they could end up escaping your yard, even if it's fenced.
 That's why it's important to keep your dog indoors, especially if you are having a barbecue — where your dog could get hurt while trying to sneak a tasty snack.
 However, if your dog does escape, prepare for that by outfitting him with a collar and ID tags containing all of your current contact information.
 In addition, ensure that your dog is microchipped by your veterinarian and register the microchip with your information.

-Fireworks displays are pretty scary for dogs, but by desensitizing your dog to the sounds prior to independence day, they won't be as frightened when they hear them.
-Also, calming dog foods, chews, and anxiety vests do a good job of soothing your dog when the festivities start, as will a good long walk earlier in the day.
-Having a safe space set up for your dog in advance ensures that they'll be secure while the sound of fireworks happens.
+Fireworks displays are pretty scary for dogs, but by desensitizing your dog to the sounds prior to Independence Day, they won't be as frightened when they hear them.
+Fireworks and other noise makers are common on New Years too, so these same techniques can apply to that holiday as well.
+Calming dog foods, chews, and anxiety vests do a good job of soothing your dog when the festivities start, as will a good long walk earlier in the day.
+Having a safe space set up for your dog in advance ensures that they'll be secure while the sound of fireworks or other noise happens.
 No matter how prepared you are, always keep your dog's contact information up-to-date.
 Their ID tags and microchip should be updated — in case they become spooked and escape.